 Many hobbyists reach a turning point in their craft when they decide to pursue wedding photography seriously.
 With the transition to pro comes the task of updating your lens kit accordingly, and most photographers would agree that investing in quality glass is essential.
-Unlike the rapid turnover of DSLR bodies, lenses will last for years and can make all the difference in creating truly captivating images.
-Understanding what some of the best available options are will help you invest appropriately in lenses that will capture the most pleasing images.
+Unlike the rapid turnover of camera bodies, lenses will last for years and can make all the difference in creating quality images.
+Understanding what some of the best available options are will help you invest appropriately.

 What to Consider

-Weddings are long affairs, and often carry on into the evening.
+Weddings are long affairs, often carrying on well into the evening.
 The lighting in an event space will rarely be ideal, so having lenses that perform well in low light becomes crucial.
-Often times, f/4.0 just won’t be fast enough.
-Keeping a maximum aperture of at least f/2.8 across the board can prevent you from ending up with a lot of blurry throw-away shots.
+More often than not, f/4 won’t be fast enough, so keeping a maximum aperture of at least f/2.8 across the board can prevent you from ending up with a lot of blurry throw-away shots.

-A range of lenses offers a varying viewpoint of the event you’re photographing.
-The exact same subject photographed at different focal lengths will change perspective each time.
+A range of lenses offers varying viewpoints of the event.
+The exact same subject photographed at different focal lengths will change perspectives each time.
 This is a great way to encompass a sense of storytelling and elicit an emotional response from your audience.
 Certain subjects and situations also really lend themselves to specific lenses, and you’ll want to be prepared to document them properly.
 For example, trying to shoot a close-range portrait with only a wide angle in your kit will result in some highly unflattering images.

 If you’re the type who likes total control, many manufacturers sell manual-focus-only lenses.
 When shooting at a super shallow depth of field (detailed macros, for example), it can be easier to nail the shot when you're manually selecting the area of focus.
 These lenses tend to be less expensive than those that come with autofocus, as you won’t be paying for the extra mechanics.
 But for candid, on-the-fly photos, autofocus is worth the increased price tag.